Taunton: Culture

 Taunton town centre has the Brewhouse Theatre.
 It closed in February 2013 due to financial difficulties, but reopened in April 2014 under the Taunton Theatre Association (TTA), which was granted the 61-year lease that Taunton Deane Borough Council had bought on the site and its contents from the administrator.
-Tacchi-Morris Arts Centre is a professional theatre based at Heathfield Community School, hosting touring theatre, dance and comedy, and productions by South West schools and colleges.
+Tacchi-Morris Arts Centre is a professional theatre based at Monkton Wood Academy, hosting touring theatre, dance and comedy, and productions by South West schools and colleges.
 Tacchi-Morris Arts Centre also runs community classes.
 The Creative Innovation Centre CIC has an arts and culture venue in the town centre.

 Several concerts a year are held at Taunton's largest church, St Mary Magdalene.
 In recent years The Sixteen, The Tallis Scholars and Gabrieli Consort have all performed to full audiences.
 Taunton also has several choirs and orchestras that perform in the town's churches and school chapels.
 Many music and drama groups are members of the Taunton Association of Performing Arts (TAPA), which produces a diary and calendar of performances in and about the town.

-Taunton has three radio stations: BBC Somerset, Tone FM and Apple FM.
+Taunton has two radio stations: BBC Radio Somerset, and Apple FM.

-Since 2001 Taunton has been the base of a domestic violence charity, the ManKind Initiative, to help male victims of domestic abuse.
+Since 2001, Taunton has been the base of a domestic violence charity, the ManKind Initiative, to help male victims of domestic abuse.

-Cultural references

-Taunton is mentioned in The Remains of the Day by Kazuo Ishiguro, Tinker, Tailor, Soldier, Spy by John le Carré, and Evelyn Waugh's Scoop.
-It was given the fictitious name "Toneborough" by Thomas Hardy.